brianstorti/brianstorti.github.io/_posts/2015-03-10-creating-a-rubygems-plugin.md

 # Implementing the functionality

 Implementing our functionality is just a matter of calling a command in this `execute` method.
-I'll just use the `open` command here, that should work just for OS X, fell free to implement it the way you like.
+I'll just use the `open` command here, that should work just for OS X, feel free to implement it the way you like.

 ```ruby
 def execute